 Chinese pharmaceutical companies mostly consume valerian root oil.
 Only small plantations grow valerian root, and the area has decreased this year.
-No new oil is carryover stock is sufficient to meet demand, which is extremely weak.
+No new oil is expected in the market in 2023.
+Last year's carryover stock is sufficient to meet demand, which is extremely weak.
 Price of valerian root oil touched its lowest levels in the last two years.
 Currently, the oil price is stable.